John Brown Russwurm: Early years

 Russwurm was born in Port Antonio, Jamaica, in 1799, the mixed-race son of an English merchant father, John R. Russwurm, and an unknown Black slave mother.
 The family stayed in Jamaica until 1807, when Russwurm was sent to Quebec.

-In 1812, father and son moved to Portland, Maine (then part of Massachusetts), where the elder Russwurm married widow Susan Blanchard in 1813.
+In 1812, Russwurm and his father moved to Portland, Maine (then part of Massachusetts), where the elder Russwurm married widow Susan Blanchard in 1813.
 (Before the marriage, Russwurm's guardian was Calvin Stockbridge.)
 Blanchard (now Russwurm) insisted her husband acknowledge "John Brown," as the boy was then known, and grant him his surname.
 He did so.
 "John Brown Russwurm" lived with his father, stepmother, and her children from a previous marriage, accepted as part of the family.
 The elder Russwurm died in 1815, but his son stayed close to his stepmother, even after she remarried (becoming Susan Hawes).
 The John B. Russwurm House in Portland was owned by the family.
 It is listed on the National Register of Historic Places.